- Birds – Photos should be of birds in their natural habitat, for instance in a park or on the beach.

 - By submitting photos to this contest, you consent to their use in the promotion of South Florida Wildlife Center’s mission and fundraising products (see the photo release statement on the contest entry form).

 Winners of the first five categories will receive a framed certificate and goody bag with SFWC merchandise.
-The winners of the Junior Photographer category and the Best Overall will receive their winning photo framed, a recognition plaque, a coffee table book with select contest entries, and a goody bag with SFWC merchandise.
+The winners of the Junior Photographer category and the Best Overall will receive their winning photo framed, a recognition plaque, and a goody bag with SFWC merchandise.

 Have a question?
 Email us at firstname.lastname@example.org